stephengardner/ngSevaCall/README.md

 Abstracting all backend functionality into a REST API, and using Angular's two way data binding to allow for easier real-time updates in a Single-Page-Application powered quote/photo matching platform.

+### Live: Online

+See this early project in action at www.quotogenic.com/app

 ## Where to begin

 ### app directory